 If you’re looking for things to do with the kids in and around Milton Keynes do check out my Ultimate guide to Halloween events 2017 blog post.

 Grove Farm – A traditional pick your own farm where you can pick seasonal fruit and vegetables.
 According to the info on their website you can pick your own pumpkin at Grove Farm although we’ve been and not quite sure where they are so probably not the best place if you’re looking for fields of pumpkins for good pictures.Those we did see for sale at the front of the farm were green not orange.
 Timings are approximate so best to call ahead to check availability.
 Great Gap Ivinghoe Leighton Buzzard LU7 9DZ.
 Worth a last minute visit just to pick other vegetables including cabbages.
-They close 15th October 2017 for the season – read all about our visit here.
+EDIT – NOW CLOSED UNTIL JUNE 2018 – read all about our visit here.

 Pumpkin farm, Chesham – Choose your own pumpkin but not from the field, they’re in a retail area.
 Apparently many people do take pictures of their kids with the pumpkins and they have straw bales surrounded with pumpkins which people tend to sit on for photo purposes.
 They have giant pumpkins and other varieties like crown prince, Queensland blue and onion squash, plus teeny munchkin pumpkins and decorative gourds.Christmas Tree Farm, Amersham Road, Chesham.
 HP5 1NE.